microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/html_css.md

 ### What is HTML?

-HTML is the language of the web.
+Hypertext Markup Language (HTML) is the language of the web.

 Its purpose is to use a browser to let us communicate the meaning of the content that we place on a web page.
 To achieve this, HTML defines a number of **tags** or **elements** that we can wrap the contents with, including:

 - Headings and paragraphs of text
 - Images